 Note: It is assumed that all IWSVA devices in a cluster are within the same time zone.

-Before implementing URL filtering policies in your organization, Trend Micro recommends creating a new time object for your time schedule.
+Before implementing URL filtering policies in your organization, Trend Micro recommends verifying that the work and leisure time settings are appropriate for your environment.

 To configure the URL filtering policy schedule: